mvdh7/koolstof/docs/vindta.md

 !!! example "`read_vindta_logfile`: optional keyword arguments"

-    * `methods`: list of VINDTA method filenames used to run samples, excluding the `.mth` extensions
+    * `methods`: list of VINDTA method filenames used to run samples, excluding the `.mth` extensions.

 ### The dbs file